-4.1Review of International Drought Management Programs (WMO, FAO, UNCCD, etc)
+4.1 Review of International Drought Management Programs (WMO, FAO, UNCCD, etc.)

-The international organizations are heavily involved in drought management programs in the region.
+International organizations are heavily involved in drought management programs in the region.
 The most active organizations are FAO, UNDP, ICARDA, WMO, UNCCD and ESCWA.
-Below is a brief description on the international organizations drought management programs;
+Below is a brief description of the international organizations drought management programs.

-FAO has contributed to agricultural improvement and rural development in arid, semi-arid and dry sub-humid zones ravaged by drought and desertification, primarily in the form of technical assistance projects requested by member nations or within programs that group together projects with common priorities (e.g., soil conservation, pasture and livestock improvement, irrigation, etc.).
+The FAO has contributed to agricultural improvement and rural development in arid, semi-arid and dry subhumid zones ravaged by drought and desertification, primarily in the form of technical assistance projects requested by member nations or within programs that group together projects with common priorities (e.g., soil conservation, pasture and livestock improvement, irrigation, etc.).

-FAO adopted "drought mitigation" as a Priority Area for Interdisciplinary Action, and agreed to help initiate a Network on Drought management for the Near East, Mediterranean and Central Asia (NEMEDCA drought network), along with ICARDA and the International Centre for Advanced Mediterranean Agronomic Studies (CIHEAM).
-Furthermore, in 2004 and 2005, FAO approved three technical cooperation projects to assist in drought monitoring and mitigation planning in Syria, Iran and Jordan.
+The FAO has adopted "drought mitigation" as a Priority Area for Interdisciplinary Action, and agreed to help initiate a Network on Drought management for the Near East, Mediterranean and Central Asia (NEMEDCA drought network), along with ICARDA and the International Centre for Advanced Mediterranean Agronomic Studies (CIHEAM).
+Furthermore, in 2004 and 2005, the FAO approved three technical cooperation projects to assist in drought monitoring and mitigation planning in Syria, Iran and Jordan.

-UNDP has worked in Asian and African countries to reduce drought risk by promoting sustainable development and poverty eradication through programs that support: policy development, capacity building, financial and technical support for program development and implementation, advocacy, and outreach and awareness raising

-(UNDP, 2006).
-These actions are carried out by providing technical and financial resources through country offices, regional centres like the UNDP Dry lands Development Centre in Kenya and funding programs like the Global Environmental Facility.
-These programs support a wide range of projects, including assistance in developing national action plan for the UN Convention to Combat Desertification (UNDP, 2005).
+UNDP has worked in Asian and African countries to reduce drought risk by promoting sustainable development and poverty eradication through programs that support: policy development, capacity building, financial and technical support for program development and implementation, advocacy, and outreach and raising awareness.35 These actions are carried out by providing technical and financial resources through country offices, regional centres like the UNDP Dry lands Development Centre in Kenya and funding programs like the Global Environmental Facility.
+These programs support a wide range of projects, including assistance in developing national action plan for the UN Convention to Combat Desertification.36

 ESCWA sponsored studies to better understand drought impacts, vulnerabilities, and mitigation options in West Asia.
-It has undertaken recent research to better understand the vulnerability of the region to drought (ESCWA 2005).
-Seeing a need for more research and information on water development and drought, the ESCWA secretariat initiated a series of development reports focused on water\ resources in the region from 2004 to 2005.
-The study focused on examining the various components of socio-economic drought and identifying indicators and mapping socio-economic drought vulnerability in the ESCWA region, and proposed guidelines and recommendations for including socio-economic concerns in drought preparedness and mitigation activities in the region.
-The study utilized three case studies (i.e., Jordan, the Syrian Arab Republic, and Yemen) to investigate drought vulnerability and how countries in the region are currently mitigating and managing drought.
-For each country, the study investigated climatic, water resource, agricultural, environmental, and socio-economic vulnerabilities, and drought early warning and mitigation strategies.
+It has undertaken recent research to better understand the vulnerability of the region to drought.37 Seeing a need for more research and information on water development and drought, the ESCWA secretariat initiated a series of development reports focused on water resources in the region from 2004 to 2005.
+The study focused on examining the various components of socioeconomic drought and identifying indicators and mapping socioeconomic drought vulnerability in the ESCWA region, and proposed guidelines and recommendations for including socioeconomic concerns in drought preparedness and mitigation activities in the region.
+The study utilized three case studies (Jordan, the Syrian Arab Republic, and Yemen) to investigate drought vulnerability and how countries in the region are currently mitigating and managing drought.
+For each country, the study investigated climatic, water resource, agricultural, environmental, and socioeconomic vulnerabilities, and drought early warning and mitigation strategies.
 In general, the studies found that there is a lack of understanding and awareness in terms of drought and its impacts, as well as a capacity to mitigate it, in the ESCWA region.